amirfefer/community-insights-chrome/README.md

        cd insights-chrome/standalone

-2. Use Docker Compose (or Podman Compose) to start the required supporting services:
+2. Use Docker Compose (or Podman Compose) to start the required supporting services.
+Some used images are from private quay.io repositories so make sure to login via:

+       docker login quay.io
+       # OR if using Podman:
+       podman login quay.io

+   And then run:

        docker-compose up
        # OR if using Podman: